breezeight/nicola_blog/_guides/aws.markdown

 * a group, a user
 * a resource

-Each policy have a `principal` which is the Identity to which the policy apply.
-The `Principal` element is unnecessary in an IAM policy attached directly to an Identity, because the principal is by default the entity that the IAM policy is attached to.
+A policy can have a `principal` which is the identity to which the policy apply.
+The `Principal` element is unnecessary with an IAM policy attached directly to an Identity, because the principal is by default the entity that the IAM policy is attached to.
 It can be a IAM user, federated user, or assumed-role user), AWS account, AWS service, or other principal entity.

 [AWS reference; Principal](http://docs.aws.amazon.com/IAM/latest/UserGuide/AccessPolicyLanguage_ElementDescriptions.html#Principal)